 Hezekiah, the godly king of Judah, was enabled by God to prosper in every work that he began:

-We New Testament believers will likewise experience spiritual prosperity in every work that we begin:
+What is spiritual prosperity?
+We New Testament believers will know and experience it in every work that we begin:

 In brief, devote yourself to Jesus’